 The OAR Embedded Map

-Looking to display your supplier list on your website on a customized map?
+Looking to display your supplier list on your website as a customized map?

 The Open Apparel Registry offers an easy-to-use embedded map for your website so that your users can easily interact with the data, but you don't have to go through the process of building and designing it yourself.